kjarm32/portfolio/README.md

   <strong>Blockage:</strong> 5.0%
 </p>

-Blended-wing-body aircraft generate lift across more of the airframe instead of concentrating lift in a conventional wing.
-That creates potential efficiency benefits, but it also makes stall behavior more complex.
-I designed a custom BWB geometry in SOLIDWORKS, characterized the pre-stall regime with CFD, fabricated a 1:1 FDM model, and ran a wind tunnel stall campaign with simultaneous force-balance and tuft flow visualization.
+I designed a custom blended-wing-body aircraft geometry, fabricated a 1:1 FDM model with DfAM decisions built into the surface and sting-mount geometry, and ran a full physical test campaign — simultaneous force-balance data acquisition and tuft flow visualization — on the EWT three-component balance.
+The project is a complete design-to-manufacture-to-test loop executed independently.

-### Design-to-test pipeline
+### Design-to-fabrication-to-test pipeline

 <p align="center">
   <img src="assets/Cadbwbsketch.png" width="28%" alt="Concept sketch">